 If you use a test harness to generate the real-time application, select the test harness.

-the stop time to terminate the execution at 20 seconds, which reduces
+You can override the stop time to terminate the execution at 20 seconds, which

 Real-time tests offer a Pre-start real-time application callback which executes commands just before the application executes on the target computer.
 Real-time test callbacks execute in a sequence along with the model load, build, download, and execute steps.
 Callbacks and step execution depends on how the test case loads the application.